 Closely related to age were notions of offending as part of a mind-set from which participants were trying to move away.
 Although some participants demonstrated that knowledge of how to commit vehicle crime stayed with them, they seemed to distance themselves from it by mentioning that with time they were trying to think differently in situations where there was discernible opportunity.
 When asked if he used to possess a knowledge of contexts particularly vulnerable to vehicle crime, Brendan recalled that he had been exposed to one but that it no longer served as a temptation:

 Brendan (24): But I left it.
-I walked past it but I know if I’d have just had a look, I would have found something in there but y’know what I mean….I’m trynna change my ways.
+I walked past it but I know if I’d have just had a look, I would have found something in there but y’know what I mean… I’m trynna change my ways.

 Colin and Wilson offered similar views when asked if they could identify ideal circumstances for vehicle crime to occur.
 Changed thought processes were cited as a key reason why an opportunity would no longer offer any appeal to them: